feilipu/z88dk-libraries/ff/readme.md

 FatFs is a generic FAT/exFAT filesystem module for small embedded systems.
 The FatFs module is written in compliance with ANSI C (C89) and completely separated from the disk I/O layer.
 Therefore it is independent of the platform.
 It can be incorporated into small microcontrollers with limited resource, such as 8051, PIC, AVR, ARM, Z80, RX and etc.

+Current source version status is: 13a, Patch 1, October 27, 2017.<br>
+Current compiled version is status 13p2 using sdcc version 3.6.9 #10020.

 #### Features
 <ul>
  <li>DOS/Windows compatible FAT/exFAT filesystem.</li>